OceanGlidersCommunity/Oxygen_SOP/oxygen.md

 # Missions execution
 This section covers the activities of those deploying and recovering the gliders in the field in addition to best practices for glider pilots.

-## Send OceanGliders metadata and set up real time data flow:
+## Send OceanGliders metadata and set up real time data flow
 - to add where do users find this information

 ## Deployment